dpgaspar/Flask-AppBuilder/docs/views.rst

     appbuilder.add_link("Method3", href='/myview/method3/jonh', category='My View')

-Has you can see you just have to extend "appbuilder/base.html" on your template and then override *block content* Next use **Flask** **render_template** to render you new template
+Has you can see you just have to extend "appbuilder/base.html" on your template and then override *block content*.
+You have many other *blocks* to override extending css includes, javascript, headers, tails etc...
+Next use **Flask** **render_template** to render you new template

 SimpleFormView